nabirarashid/ollama-test/README.md

-# ollama-test
+# ollama-streamlit
 trying out ollama and running a large language model!
-- gonna add this to a website using streamlit (soon)
+- integrated into a webpage using streamlit
+- only does one response before exiting
+- working on a continuous back-and-forth conversation yet